Why Home Care is a Safe Choice

 Home care, which sounds similar, refers to a different set of non-clinical services provided by aides with special training.
 These services may include providing companionship, assistance with personal care, help with household chores, meal preparation and transportation to and from appointments.

-Many seniors want to receive care at home to maintain their independence and continue to live in a familiar setting where they feel safe and comfortable.
+Many seniors want to receive care at home to maintain their independence (see How Senior Citizens Can Stay Fit and Healthy at Home) and continue to live in a familiar setting where they feel safe and comfortable.
 Aging in place often helps seniors remain alert and slows the advancement of memory loss, which can be heightened when moved to a new environment.
 Staying at home also supports retaining familiar social networks that can help seniors stay connected to friends and family in a secure setting.

 The Charter difference